 Content marketing is a digital marketing technique that drives you to create, distribute, and promote valuable, interesting, and relevant content.
 Valuable is the key here.

-They are looking forward to solving their problems with your product and your content marketing strategy needs to provide that.
-A half-hearted content is more like spam than a promotional medium.
+They are looking forward to solving their problems with your product, and your content marketing strategy needs to provide that.
+Half-hearted content is more like spam than a promotional medium.